williamjturkel/H3885G-FW25/A02/README.md

   - **The Master Prompt**: The single natural language command that generates the entire app (UI, Logic, and Schema).
 This serves as 'recipe' for future teams to generate your app.
   - **The Final App**: The functional `.html` file that results from executing the Master Prompt.
   - **Instruction Manual**: A 1-page document detailing how to use the Extractor and explaining the design choices of the JSON Schema.
-- **Input Data**: The team must test the tool by successfully extracting data from five documents in a sub-corpus they did not create (drawn from the Class Data Pool).
-- **Output Files**: These 5 valid JSON files will be submitted as part of the team portion of your assignment.

 ### The Required JSON Schema: Defining Data Structures for Vietnam War Research